 As a side note: You will come across free roaming deer in almost all the places we are about to mention below – with the exception of the gardens.
 They are everywhere and very much a part of the Nara cityscape.

-The most famous temple in the whole of Nara, and most definitely worth a visit, is the Tōdai-ji Temple.
+The most famous temple in the whole of Nara, and most definitely worth a visit on a day trip, is the Tōdai-ji Temple.
 What makes this temple so unique is that it’s completely built from wood.
 In fact, the Tōdai-ji Temple is actually the largest wooden building in the world.
 How crazy is that?

 Precisely because of this claim to fame, you can be sure to find huge crowds at the Tōdai-ji Temple.
 School classes, travel groups, etc… if you’re after temples with peace and quiet, then this is perhaps not the best place.
 However, you should not skip a visit to this temple because the building itself really is quite spectacular.